Diddy Kong: Reception

 Since appearing in Donkey Kong Country, Diddy Kong has received mostly positive reception.
 Nick Gillett of The Guardian and David Lozada of GameRevolution both described Diddy Kong as one of the best video game sidekicks.
 Gillett felt that his design was done for marketing purposes, stating that he was able to succeed as a protagonist in spite of that.
 Real Sound writer Sheroop felt that Diddy Kong having been designed by Rare resulted in Diddy Kong having few opportunities prior to Rare's sale to Microsoft in 2002, at which point he began appearing in Mario games.

 Author Sam Srauy believed that the introduction of Diddy Kong as the star of the second Donkey Kong Country was done to appeal to an aging demographic at the time, Nintendo hoping to give a character who adolescent gamers can identify with, as opposed to the adult Donkey Kong.
-In contrast to his belief that Kongs originally represented negative stereotypes of black people, he felt Diddy Kong, as well as Dixie Kong, represented "Reagan era whiteness."
-Srauy argued that Diddy represented the "law abiding hero", and that the vigilantism of hid actions made Diddy an individualist, which he believed was tied to white masculinity.
+In contrast to her belief that Kongs originally represented negative stereotypes of black people, she felt Diddy Kong, as well as Dixie Kong, represented "Reagan era whiteness."
+Srauy argued that Diddy represented the "law abiding hero", and that the vigilantism of hid actions made Diddy an individualist, which she believed was tied to white masculinity.
 Authors James Newman and Claire Molloy believed that Diddy Kong's use of conga drums and bongos was a stereotypical design choice.

 Creative Bloq writer Natalie Fear was mixed on his 2025 redesign; she was not sure whether to find the addition of teeth as an "uncanny or cute" design choice.
 She felt that the addition of teeth took away from his "endearing cartoony appeal."
 Polygon writer Michael McWhertor was more positive, believing that Diddy Kong from the Rare-made games looked "weird" by comparison.
 While both felt that this new design had elements of Diddy Kong from the Donkey Kong Country games and The Super Mario Bros.
 Movie, McWhertor felt it was more similar to the former than the latter.

 Diddy Kong's absence from Mario Kart World caused multiple critics to express disappointment.
 TheGamer writer George Foster stated that his 2025 redesign made people hope that he would appear, though noted that the lack of Diddy Kong in marketing for the game made his absence unsurprising.
 Destructoid writer Adam Newell was similarly unsurprised, citing the fact that Diddy Kong was absent from Mario Kart 8 at the start as well.
 NME writer Echo Apsey found his exclusion strange and surprising, citing his appearance in Mario Kart 8s DLC and him being a main character in the Mario franchise, though acknowledged that he was absent from many Mario Kart games.
 They speculated that he was either not planned for inclusion, or his inclusion was pushed back to coincide with Bananza or a sequel to The Super Mario Bros.
 Movie.